sumitsarkar99/Az-TF-deploy1/README.md

 Outputs credentials into azure-sp.json

-Working script: setup-terraform-sp.sh
+Working script: setup-terraform-sp.sh ---->> check the entire code on the "setup-terraform-sp.sh" file under this repo 🧑‍💻

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

-🛠️ Usage
+**## 🛠️ Usage**
 # Login to Azure
 az login